Ron Johnson: Statute of limitations for sex abuse lawsuits

 In January 2010, before holding elective office, Johnson opposed a Wisconsin bill that would have eliminated the time limit for future child sexual abuse victims to bring lawsuits while allowing an additional three years for past victims to sue.
 He testified before the Wisconsin Senate that "punishment for the actual perpetrators should be severe", but questioned whether it would be just for employers of perpetrators to be financially affected by lawsuits.
 He added that the bill, if enacted, might reduce the reporting of child sexual abuse.
 At the time of his testimony, Johnson was on the Finance Council of the Roman Catholic Diocese of Green Bay.

-In June 2010 he told the Milwaukee Journal Sentinel: "I can't think of a penalty that would be too harsh for these guys", and in late September 2010 said that the legislation would have financially crippled organizations such as the Boys & Girls Clubs and that the punishment for child sexual abuse should be "severe and swift."
+In June 2010 he told the Milwaukee Journal Sentinel: "I can't think of a penalty that would be too harsh for these guys".
+In September 2010, he said that the legislation would have financially weakened organizations such as the Boys & Girls Clubs of America and that the punishment for child sexual abuse should be "severe and swift."
 He also addressed reports about his testimony, saying, "I sought to warn legislators of those consequences in order to correct legislative language so that any bills that passed would punish the perpetrators and those that protect them, not honorable organizations that do so much good for our communities.
 We must rid our society of people who prey on children."